 This protein carries a polyhistidine tag at the N-terminus, followed by an Avi tag (Avitag™).

-The protein has a calculated MW of 22.5 kDa.
-As a result of different glycosylation, the protein migrates as 28-33 kDa under reducing (R) condition, and 46-60 kDa under non-reducing (NR) condition (SDS-PAGE).
+The protein has a calculated MW of 20.1 kDa.
+The protein migrates as 28-32 kDa under reducing (R) condition (SDS-PAGE) due to glycosylation.

 Biotinylation of this product is performed using Avitag™ technology.
 Briefly, the single lysine residue in the Avitag is enzymatically labeled with biotin.